areeseb/areeseb.github.io/mapmatching.md

 # Map Matching Polylines and Polygons Using Geometric Heuristic Algorithms

-This little blog post will provide a explanation and summary of some preliminary work I have been doing on implementing a map matching algorithm for varied (spatial) vector data.
-I am fairly early in the process and by no means have an excellent solution, I just want to share some of my thinking in the hope that it might help other people in my situation and clarify some of my own thinking.
+This post will provide a short summary of some preliminary work I've' been doing on implementing a map matching algorithm for (spatial) vector data.
+I am fairly early in the process and by no means have an excellent solution, I just want to share of the work in the hope that it might help others and clarify my own thinking.

 ## Background

 ___

-Map Matching is a common problem in the spatial sciences that involves relating one set of geometry to another reference set.
-Most commonly this takes the form of associating a GPS trace with a reference road network.
-However, many others variations to the problem exist (sometimes with different names).
+Map Matching is a common problem in the spatial sciences that involves relating one set of geometry to another "reference" set.
+Most commonly this takes the form of associating GPS traces with a reference road network.

+Many others variations to the problem exist (sometimes with different names).
 For example, deriving a reference polyline from a set of different GPS traces, matching and merging separate polygon datasets, or even matching extracted feature polygons (buildings) from remote sensing imagery.

 ![map_matching_wiki](images/Map_Matching_Example_with_GraphHopper.png)
 Figure 1.

 _By OpenStreetMap and contributors - openstreetmap.org, CC BY-SA 2.0_

-Map Matching is very much an open problem and appropriate solutions are dictated by on a number of factors such as data format/quality/scale, computational resources, and temporal constraints (realtime/static).
+Map Matching is very much an open problem and specific solutions will depend on a number of factors such as data format/quality/scale, computational resources, and temporal constraints (realtime/static).

 The majority of approaches can be divided into very broad categories: